 Learning from our memories

-Following her keynote, Clemencia provided a Masterclass session where she shared with us an approach she had used to capture stories about the impact of a network of radio stations that shared a goal to address conflict in the Colombia.
+Following her keynote, Clemencia provided a Masterclass session where she shared with us an approach she had used to capture stories about the impact of a network of radio stations that shared a goal to address conflict in Colombia.
 The approach was developed by Pilar Riaño-Alcalá as a pedagogical tool to build, document and learn from collective memory.
 The approach builds on the popular education approach of Paulo Friere, whose work has also inspired many using participatoryvideo approaches, whereby education starts with a belief that people have knowledge and education is really about supporting them in an engaging and appropriate way to put this knowledge into the public sphere.

 Clemencia’s impact study brought together 60 people who worked at the radio stations in diverse roles including cleaners, announcers and directors.
-Over a five-day period the participants were engaged in memory-based storytelling activities that were related to the objectives of the stations.
-For example, an objective to ‘help communities resolve violent conflict peacefully’ becomes translated into a ‘memory triggering question’ which might begin with: ‘Please remember a moment in which you experienced that the station was able to help the community resolve a conflict through dialogue or peaceful means?’
-After one example is selected by each participant, this is followed by a prompt to ‘try to go back to the that very moment’ followed by more specific questions such as: ‘what did you feel at that very moment…what did you hear at that moment…was it hot….who was with you…’?
+Over a five-day period, the participants were engaged in memory-based storytelling activities that were related to the objectives of the stations.
+For example, an objective to ‘help communities resolve violent conflict peacefully’ becomes translated into a ‘memory triggering question’ which might begin with: ‘Please remember a moment in which you experienced that the station was able to help the community resolve conflict through dialogue or peaceful means?’
+After one example is selected by each participant, this is followed by a prompt to ‘try to go back to that very moment’ followed by more specific questions such as: ‘what did you feel at that very moment…what did you hear at that moment…was it hot….who was with you…’?
 Participants are then asked to visually illustrate these moments on paper (using crafts) and these ‘moments’ or stories are then finally ‘stitched together’ on the wall in a kind of “memory quilt.”
 The participants then discuss what they see: identifying themes, key moments and insights and visible gaps (for example, where they may be a lack of women or children represented).